credsmaster/credsmaster.github.io/_posts/2024-02-28-neversplit.markdown

 How to deal with it:
     Instead of prioritizing your argument(what to say), make your sole and all-encompassing focus on the other person and what they have to say
 * Going too fast - in a negotiation, this risks undermining the rapport and trust.

+The Voice

+General demeanor and delivery is the easiest and the most immediately effective mode of influence - the voice

+* Voice is the most powerful tool in any verbal communication.
+It can intentionally reach into someone's brain and flip an emotional switch i.e distrusting to trusting, nervous to calm.
+<u> Available voices </u>

+* late-night FM DJ voice - this works by inflecting the voice down which shows that you are in control
+* Positive/playful voice - this is the most appropriate voice to use It brings along light and encouraging attitude
+Key is to relax and smile while you are talking`
+* Direct/assertive voice

+Labeling the Pain
+_Good negotiators identify and influence emotions using them as a tool or means_

+Tactical empathy - understand the feelings and emotions of the counterpart and hear what is behind those feelings so that you can influence them

+Labeling is a way of validating someone's emotions by acknowledging it

+* When labeling, avoid using personal propositions such as I. Instead, use a neutral statement i.e 'it seems like you want...
+* After using a label, keep quite and listen - let the magic happen
+* The fastest and most efficient way of establishing a working relationship is by acknowledging the negative and diffusing it

+`According to research, the best way to deal with negativity is to observe it, without reaction and without judgement.
+Then consciously label each negative feeling and replace it with positive, compassionate, and solution-based thoughts.`

+Up next...Clear the Road before advertising the destination